Joseph Radetzky von Radetz

 Johann Josef Wenzel Anton Franz Karl, Graf Radetzky von Radetz (2 November 1766 – 5 January 1858) was a Czech nobleman and Austrian field marshal.
-He served as chief of the general staff in the Habsburg monarchy during the later period of the Napoleonic Wars and proved instrumental in the allied victory as one of the primary architects of the Trachenberg Plan and the Leipzig Campaign which led to the Battle of Leipzig.
+He served as chief of the general staff in the Habsburg monarchy during the later period of the Napoleonic Wars and contributed to the Trachenberg Plan and the Leipzig Campaign, which led to the Battle of Leipzig.
 Afterwards, he embarked on military reforms of the Austrian army.
-His reputation was one of discipline and fairness; he was revered by his troops among whom he was known as Vater ('Father') Radetzky.
-He is best known for the victories at the Battles of Custoza (24–25 July 1848) and Novara (23 March 1849) during the First Italian War of Independence.
+He was known among his troops by the sobriquet 'Vater Radetzky' (Father Radetzky).
+He commanded the Austrian forces at the Battle of Custoza in 1848 and the Battle of Novara in 1849 during the First Italian War of Independence.
 Johann Strauss I's Radetzky March was commissioned to commemorate Radetzky's victory at the Battle of Custoza.